PLANO LINE STRIPING

 1 Visit

-Most fire lane jobs are done in a single visit — we layout, stencil, and paint in one pass
+Most fire lane jobs are done in a single visit — layout, stencil, and paint in one pass

-HOW WE WORK
+HOW I WORK

 Layout, stenciling, and curb painting — all in one visit

-Then we get to work: red curb paint along the fire lane boundary, NO PARKING FIRE LANE stenciling on the pavement at 25-foot intervals per Plano fire code, and clean lines between zones so drivers know exactly where they can and can't park.
+Then I get to work: red curb paint along the fire lane boundary, NO PARKING FIRE LANE stenciling on the pavement at 25-foot intervals per Plano fire code, and clean lines between zones so drivers know exactly where they can and can't park.

 Need fire lane striping or a curb repaint?